 If you’re using a regular UVB bulb (such as the Repti-Sun mentioned above) you’ll want to make sure you mount the UVB bulb on the inside of the tank, as UVB can actually be filtered by screens and glass.

-Mount your UVB 6 to 10 inches from your dragon’s basking spot so that while they bask, they can also absorb UVB.
+Mount your fluorescent UVB bulb 6 to 10 inches from your dragon’s basking spot so that while they bask, they can also absorb UVB.

 If you are using an especially powerful Mercury Vapor Bulb, you can always hang it about a foot above the tank’s lid as well.